Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Arash Soleimani - Keefe, Bruyette & Woods, Inc.

 Thanks.
-A couple of questions.
+A couple questions.
 So first, I just wanted to ask, within energy and specialized, how much of the decline came from WoodMac versus environmental health and safety?
 And then just continuing on that question, how much of that was subscription versus transactional?

 Eva F. Huston - Verisk Analytics, Inc.

 Yeah.
 So if you were to look in the segment, you're right.
 Those are the two key pieces within there.
-Obviously, WoodMac is a larger business in our environmental health and safety business.
+Obviously, WoodMac is a larger business than our environmental health and safety business.
 Although I would say that in the quarter, its performance was better than that smaller business.
 So there's sort of a balance between the two.

 As I said earlier, we still have some lag effects from previous periods in WoodMac.
 I mean, that's the nature of subscription businesses.
 And so that did contribute to a bit of the decline in the quarter.
 Also remember, you've got – we've got a lot of numbers in front of you.
-Now you've got three different growth rates per line, so if you're looking at the absolute reported, the currency effects from WoodMac would be the largest impact.
+Now you've got three different growth rates per line, so if you're looking at the absolute reported, the currency effect from WoodMac would be the largest impact.
 And I think I talked about that $7.5 million in the quarter.

 Arash Soleimani - Keefe, Bruyette & Woods, Inc.

 Thanks.
 And then I have a question that's probably very, very, very long-term in nature.
-But as we look at technology that's making cars safer and that ultimately will even make cars drive themselves, which will increase safety even more, that could have a very negative impact on auto premiums longer term.
-I'm just curious how that impacts Verisk?
+But just as we look at technology that's making cars safer and that ultimately will even make cars drive themselves, which will increase safety even more, that could have a very negative impact on auto premiums longer term.
+I'm just curious how that impacts Verisk.

 Scott G. Stephenson - Verisk Analytics, Inc.

 Yes.
 Let me take that on.
 I mean clearly, that's on the minds of our personal lines of writers.
 The insurance industry as a whole, I think has a view that that's going to make for a safer long-term environment for people on the road.
 It can save a million or more lives per year.
-And I think there are some views out there.
-You can kind of even research that.
+And I think there's some views out there, you can kind of do your own research that, now, the personal auto premium could be something that looks at maybe half of what it is today.

-Now, the personal auto premium could be something that looks at maybe half of what it is today.
-I think those customers are looking to ways to kind of imagine their business and I think a lot of it has to do with leaning into what I'll call small commercial lines, so micro business owner's work on the cyber side of things.
+I think those customers are looking to ways to kind of reimagine their business and I think a lot of it has to do with moving into what I'll call small commercial lines, so micro business owners work on the cyber side of things.
 That very much fits our model.
 That's very helpful.
-They want to try to move into what is kind of a personal lines flow, meaning just, do it in an expert way without people involved and they want to move that concept, which is on the personal lines side to commercial.
-So those hit well into what we're trying to help them do that.
+They want to try to move into what is kind of a personal lines flow, meaning just, do it in an expert way without people involved, and they want to move that concept, which is on the personal lines side, to commercial.

+So those fit well into what we're trying to help them do that.
 The other thing I think we should just remember as a whole, a large part of the risk throughout the world is either uninsured or underinsured.
 And I think that's the biggest opportunity for the industry as a whole.
 There's a need there and I think the industry needs to find ways to ensure what is a very, very large market opportunity with better analytics and ways to assess that risk.
 So longer-term, bigger picture, but (56:17).

 Scott G. Stephenson - Verisk Analytics, Inc.

-I would just add that one of the things that will always be the case is, almost regardless of the size of the segment, the participants will still need to understand where they stand relative to the overall marketplace and part of what we do is we really help get a handle on what's affecting that whole space and also the relativity – excuse me, the relativity's between the players.
+I would just add that one of the things that will always be the case is, almost regardless of the size of the segment, the participants will still need to understand where they stand relative to the overall marketplace and part of what we do is we really help get a handle on what's affecting that whole space and also the relativity – excuse me, the relativities between the players.
 That will be an enduring need.
 So it's not just the scale of the market.
 It's also the need to pick apart what's going on in the market.

 Arash Soleimani - Keefe, Bruyette & Woods, Inc.